 Welcome to the DevTech Research Group!

-DevTech is affiliated with the concentration of studies in New Technologies and Human Development at the Eliot-Pearson Department of Child Development.
-Click for further information: MA program & PhD program.
+DevTech is affiliated with the concentration of studies in New Technologies and Human Development at the Eliot-Pearson Department of Child Study and Human Development.

 Designing Digital Experiences for Positive Youth Development: From Playpen to Playground, by Marina Umaschi Bers